Arca/Documentation

 anchorPnlAnchor

-.zero (default) for standard P&L starting at 0, or .equity to shift the chart so the live (rightmost) value equals the current account equity.
+.zero (default) for standard P&L starting at 0, or .equity to map historical points to their actual historical equityUsdand the live point to the current account equity.
 When set to .equity, each PnlPoint includes a valueUsd field suitable for the chart y-axis.
-Historical points remain stable during price movements.
+This provides a true historical portfolio value view.

 swift